 Cloud communication solutions continue to evolve, and businesses of all sizes realize the huge advantage of VoIP technology for their phone system needs.
 As businesses seek to take advantage of the significant cost saving and low maintenance requirements, many questions arise about virtual numbers their cost.
-With over 16 years of experience in cloud communications, AVOXI addresses customer questions about VoIP technology and virtual numbers daily.
 In this article, AVOXI takes a look at the cost of local numbers and how rate plans and minutes factor into those costs.

 Defining the Terms: Local Number, DID, and DDI

-A local number is a virtual number often referred to as a Direct Inward Dialing (DID) or Direct Dial-In (DDI) number.
+A VoIP DID number is simply a local virtual telephone number.
 The DID or local number looks and functions just like any local phone number you typically see and use.
 A caller dials your specific local number and the call forwards to the phone line of your choice: VoIP, PBX, mobile, or landline.

 The benefit is that your business establishes a local presence in a particular region where you target and serve customers.
 Your audience sees the number as a “local” phone number.
 Customers have an easy way to contact you and are comfortable reaching out using a familiar dialing format.